rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 The operator '``[]``' (square brackets) is used to access the elements of a tuple in a manner similar to that used to access elements of an array.

 An index expression belongs to an integer type.
-The index of the 1st tuple element is *0*.
+The index of the first tuple element is *0*.
 Only constant expressions can be used as the index to get the access to tuple elements.